angular/angular/aio/content/guide/transition-and-triggers.md

 ## Animation callbacks

 The animation `trigger()` function emits *callbacks* when it starts and when it finishes.
-The example below features a component that contains an `openClose` trigger.
+The following example features a component that contains an `openClose` trigger.

 <code-example path="animations/src/app/open-close.component.ts" header="src/app/open-close.component.ts" region="events1" language="typescript"></code-example>